 Leeds University has an abundance of famous, successful, downright groovy former students.
 So much so, we thought it'd be rude not to ask two such graduates some quick fire questions about their time here.
 (It just so happens that each is a former editor of Leeds' finest publication now working in the national media...)

-EYE ON ALUMNI What is your best memory from your time at Leeds?
+EYE ON ALUMNI

+What is your best memory from your time at

 Working for Leeds Student newspaper for four years.
-Exhilarating, exhausting, thrilling, sleep-sapping, fantastic fun, and I met great people who I'm still friends with 11 years later.
-Leeds Student was more useful than my degree for my future career, but I'm probably not supposed to tell you that And your worst memory?
+Exhilarating, exhausting, thrilling, sleepsapping, fantastic fun, and I met great people who I'm still friends with 11 years later.
+Leeds Student

+And your worst memory?